 Introduction to Benefits

-It is a very basic overview of the benefits system, its structure, basic rules, who can claim what, claims, payments and challenging decisions, some problem areas and how to avoid them in the first place.
+The ‘Introduction to Benefits’ session gives a very basic overview of the benefits system, its structure, basic rules, who can claim what, claims, payments and challenging decisions, some problem areas and how to avoid them in the first place.
 Also explained is practical information about the benefit administrators, where you can get further information and advice for staff and the public.
 The session also allows for questions.
-These training sessions are aimed at those who are not specialist benefit advisers but may be able to give some benefits support to people (described as tier 1 and 2 in the above benefits Spectrum of Advice - benefits).
-You may find these training notes useful, which accompany the training November 2018 (pdf, 839kb)
+These training sessions are aimed at those who are not specialist benefit advisers but may be able to give some benefits support to people (described as tier 1 and 2 in the above Spectrum of Advice for benefits).
+You may find these training notes useful, which accompany the training (April 2019 (pdf, 592kb)

 Time and date:

 Newcastle City Council and Jobcentre Plus are working together to find ways of reducing the number of sanctions applied to unemployed people in the city by improving compliance with the requirements for receipt of benefit.
-As part of this work we are jointly holding quarterly workshops on supporting residents to avoid benefit sanctions.
-Also see ‘How can I avoid a benefit sanction’ on our Benefits Information page.
+As part of this work we jointly hold quarterly workshops on supporting residents to avoid benefit sanctions.
+Also. see ‘How can I avoid a benefit sanction?’ on our Benefits information page.

 Time and date: